-Well you might ask.
-A couple of months ago I blogged about the treatment meted out, by a Home Office team, to young Arab in Durham.
+Well, you might ask.
+A couple of months ago I blogged about the treatment meted out, by a Home Office team, to a young Arab in Durham.
 Not the most impressive of moments for our Border Force.

 Divide and rule

-I don’t know about you, but over the past few months I’ve heard polarising rhetoric instead of the language of unity.
+I don’t know about you, but over the past few months, I’ve heard polarising rhetoric instead of the language of unity.
 The political party conferences have come and gone.
-Right wing politicians have uttered jingoistic statements about immigrants and refugees.
-The left are accused of anti-semitism.
+Right-wing politicians have uttered jingoistic statements about immigrants and refugees.
+The left is accused of anti-semitism.

-My experience is of at Disunited Kingdom.
+My experience is of the Disunited Kingdom.
 What a shame.
 No guarantees of security for immigrants, even if they’re doctors and NHS staff.
 Good old LiFo strikes again.

 Unity?
 Whats that?